Angra-DB/angra-benchmark/README.md

 # angra-benchmark
-scripts for Angra-DB benchmark using python
+scripts for Angra-DB benchmark using python.
+This script can benchmark CouchDB, MongoDB and MySQL using [YCSB](https://github.com/Angra-DB/YCSB-Angra-DB).

 ## See `JSON` files and configure to your environment!

 ### How this works?